becheran/mlc/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE file](https://github.com/becheran/mlc/blob/master/LICENSE) for details.
+This project is licensed under the *MIT License* - see the [LICENSE file](https://github.com/becheran/mlc/blob/master/LICENSE) for more details.